LilianDm/UnoGame/README.md

 ## Project Objectives

 * A user vs. AI simulation (similar to UNO)
-* Images displaying what is going on during the game
+* Some images in the game
-* A clear view of the hand
+* We can see the hand through the console
 * A start screen and message
 * An end screen and message